Breakdown of smooth solutions to the M\"uller-Israel-Stewart equations of relativistic viscous fluids: Setting and statement of the results

 \begin{definition}[Causality] Consider in $\mathbb{R}^{1+3}$ a system of partial differential equations for an unknown $\psi$, which we write as $\mathfrak{P} \psi = 0$, where $\mathfrak{P}$ is a differential operator which is allowed to depend on $\psi$.
 Let $\Sigma$ be a Cauchy surface, $\varphi_0$ Cauchy data for $\mathfrak{P} \psi = 0$ given along $\Sigma$, and $\varphi$ a solution to the corresponding Cauchy problem defined in a neighborhood $\mathcal{O}$ of $\Sigma$.
 We say that the system is causal if for any $P \in \mathcal{O}$ in the future of $\Sigma$, $\varphi(P)$ depends only on the Cauchy data on $J^-(P) \cap \Sigma$, where $J^-(P)$ is the past-directed light cone with apex $P$ (see Figure \ref{fig1}). \end{definition}

 We have given the definition of causality that suffices to our purposes, i.e., for equations in Minkowski space, but this can be generalized to arbitrary globally hyperbolic space-times, see, e.g., \cite{HawkingEllisBook}.
-In our context, we can take the Cauchy surface to be $\Sigma = \Sigma_0 = \{ t= 0\}$.
 We refer the reader to \cite{DisconziBemficaNoronhaConformal} for further discussion on causality of relativistic viscous fluid theories.
 For the physical importance of causality and its relation to global hyperbolicity, see \cite{Witten:2019qhl}.

 Causality is intrinsically related to the characteristics of the equations of motion.
 The characteristics of the M\"uller-Israel-Stewart equations were computed in \cite{BemficaDisconziNoronha_IS_bulk}.
 Aside from the flow lines of $u$, the characteristics of the M\"uller-Israel-Stewart equations correspond to null-hypersurfaces of an acoustical metric \cite{DisconziSpeckRelEulerNull} with speed